 SCA is good, but supply chain threats demand more

-In recent years, the need to identify and address open source software vulnerabilities has become painfully apparent because of a number of high-profile vulnerability disclosures, such as the one in the widely used Apache Log4j2 utility.
+In recent years, the need to identify and manage open source software vulnerabilities has become painfully apparent because of a number of high-profile vulnerability disclosures, such as the one in the widely used Apache Log4j2 utility.
 The flaw was actually introduced in 2013, but it wasn't discovered until November 2021.
 And despite all the efforts to clean up the problem, around 25% of all daily Log4j downloads still contain vulnerable versions of the software's libraries.

 In addition to concerns about open source software security, governments are also making SCA tools a must-have for organizations.
 Concerned about software supply chain security, governments are encouraging organizations to embrace SCA tools that provide visibility into the applications and software they develop, embed, package, assemble, and buy.